 I never sell your wedding images to third parties

-• I never sell your wedding images to third parties such as stock photo websites like iStock Photo, Shutterstock or Getty Images.
-Image use is by me or the team at Zoe Larkin Photography for the purposes of procuring new wedding photography clients.
+- I never sell your wedding images to third parties such as stock photo websites like iStock Photo, Shutterstock, Getty Images, Adobe Stock, or any other.
+Image use is by me or the team at Zoe Larkin Photography for the purposes of procuring new wedding photography clients and preparing educational materials for existing clients.

 To conclude

 The quote below sums how to look at the issue of photographers using their own work how they please.
-In the words of Jasmine Star once again:
+In the words of Jasmine Star:

 “Yes, I’m a photographer, but I wear lots of hats in my business and one of my main responsibilities is staying in business.
 For me, leveraging my photos in a marketing capacity is vital to what I do.
 If I can’t use the photos, it’s in everyone’s best interest to refer a photographer who doesn’t mind private portfolio pieces.”

 On the other hand, if you now understand more fully why the fee is charged and you think it’s fair, great!
-The contract will be prepared with the fee added as a line item in addition to your photographer services.
+The contract will be prepared with the fee added as a line item in addition to your photographer services and the model release section will not appear on your contract.

 Please make sure you have a decision on whether you’d like to apply the non-usage fee as soon as we’re ready to move into the contracting phase.
 There will be an area on your Photography Planning Document to make your final decision which is submitted when you’re ready to contract.